Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We put all this together in the `render` method.
 A conditional decides which of the two situations we're in, and we return an `<h2>` tag with the right text.

-{crop-start: 96, crop-end: 123, format: javascript, line-numbers: false}
+{crop-start: 96, crop-end: 123, format: javascript, line-numbers: off}
 ![Title.render](code_samples/es6v2/components/Meta/Title.js)

 Calculate the mean value using `d3.mean` with a value accessor, turn it into a pretty number with `this.format`, then use one of two string patterns to make a `title`.